 Records showed that fire detection equipment, such as smoke detectors and emergency lighting, were regularly tested and firefighting equipment, such as fire extinguishers, were regularly serviced.
-A fire risk assessment had been completed internally with the most recent review in September 2018.
+A fire risk assessment had been completed by an external company with the most recent review in July 2018.

 The practice had suitable arrangements to ensure the safety of the X-ray equipment.
 They met current radiation regulations and had the required information in their radiation protection file.
 The provider had registered with the Health and Safety Executive in line with changes to legislation relating to radiography.
-Local rules for each x-ray unit were available in line with the current regulations.
-The provider used digital X-rays and had rectangular collimators fitted to all three X-ray units to reduce the dose of radiation received by patients.
+Local rules for the X-ray unit were available in line with the current regulations.
+The provider used digital X-rays to reduce the dose of radiation received by patients.
+The X-ray unit was located centrally in the decontamination room.
+The practice manager said this would be moved within the coming weeks and relocated into one of the treatment rooms.
+Two further X-ray units were being purchased to provide an X-ray unit in each treatment room.